landon-beard/aws-timestamp-service/README.md

   - **cloudwatch/**: Module for configuring CloudWatch events and alarms.
   - **api_gateway/**: Module for setting up an API Gateway.
   - **alarms/**: Module for creating CloudWatch alarms.
+  - **rate_limiting/**: Module for configuring rate limiting/throttling settings for the API Gateway.

 ## Deployment Instructions and Dependencies